Oxford STEM Winter School (Suzhou)

 *During laboratory practical sessions, instructors will provide instruction in both Chinese and English to assist students' understanding.
 Students who participate are required to have good English reading skills and be able to complete the graduation assignments in English (such as English academic presentations, short English experimental reports, etc.).

-• If you do not meet the above criteria, you will be required to do a phone or online interview in English with an ASEEDER teacher.
+- If you do not meet the above criteria, you will be required to do a phone or an online interview in English with an ASEEDER teacher

 Fee: